diem/bcs/README.md

 ### General structure

-LCS is not a self-describing format and as such, in order to deserialize a message, one must know the message type and layout ahead of time.
+BCS is not a self-describing format and as such, in order to deserialize a message, one must know the message type and layout ahead of time.

 Unless specified, all numbers are stored in little endian, two's complement format.

-### Recursion and Depth of LCS Data
+### Recursion and Depth of BCS Data

 Recursive data-structures (e.g. trees) are allowed.
-However, because of the possibility of stack overflow during (de)serialization, the *container depth* of any valid LCS data cannot exceed the constant `MAX_CONTAINER_DEPTH`.
+However, because of the possibility of stack overflow during (de)serialization, the *container depth* of any valid BCS data cannot exceed the constant `MAX_CONTAINER_DEPTH`.
 Formally, we define *container depth* as the number of structs and enums traversed during (de)serialization.

-This definition aims to minimize the number of operations while ensuring that (de)serialization of a known LCS format cannot cause arbitrarily large stack allocations.
+This definition aims to minimize the number of operations while ensuring that (de)serialization of a known BCS format cannot cause arbitrarily large stack allocations.

 As an example, if `v1` and `v2` are values of depth `n1` and `n2`,
 * a struct value `Foo { v1, v2 }` has depth `1 + max(n1, n2)`;